icewolfz/jiMUD/docs/preferences.md

 - `Max reconnect delay` set the maximum time in seconds, for reconnecting when using reconnect dialog, setting to 0 will revert to classic unlimited behavior.
 - `Check for updates on load` check for new version every time you load the client
 - `Enable sound` disable or enable sound globally
+- `Always show window tabs` always show tabs even if only one client open

 ## Display